 Gathering all of the important info ahead of time helps you deliver the best possible experience for your clients. 💪🏽

-Not to mention, your messaging will be ON POINT and magnetize your clients like crazy. 🔥
+Not to mention, your messaging will be on point and magnetize your clients like crazy. 🔥

 You’ll be able to structure and tailor the program according to the different needs of your clients.

-2. Do a Trademark Clearance Search
+2. Complete a Trademark Clearance Search

-Friends, there’s nothing worse than getting SUPER excited about a potential name for your new group coaching program only to find out it’s already taken. 😩
+Friends, there’s nothing worse than getting super excited about a potential name for your new group coaching program only to find out it’s already taken. 😩

-To avoid that dreadful feeling AND any potential legal issues, it’s a smart idea to do a trademark clearance search before you launch your group coaching program. 🔍
+To avoid that dreadful feeling and any potential legal issues, it’s a smart idea to do a trademark clearance search before you launch your group coaching program. 🔍

 A trademark clearance search helps protect against confusion of your services with other similar offerings in the market.
 You’ll also have greater peace of mind knowing that someone else hasn’t already taken ownership of your program name.

-By taking just a few minutes to do a simple trademark search, you save yourself the risk of a HUGE legal headache down the road.
+By taking just a few minutes to do a simple trademark search, you save yourself the risk of a huge legal headache down the road.

 Here are two different ways you to do the search. 👇🏽